-The average annual carbon stock in annual plants of cropland before the LUC was 46.4 t C/ha.
-The GPG default value of 63 t C/ha for perennial cropland was used to calculate the biomass carbon stock change in perennial cropland converted to settlements.
-In case of Grassland converted to Settlement national value of 70.6 tC/ha in Grassland before LUC was used in estimation.
+The average annual carbon stock in annual plants of cropland before the LUC was 5.7 t C/ha.
+National defined value of 8.9 t C/ha for Perennial cropland was used to calculate the biomass carbon stock change in Perennial cropland converted to Settlements.
+In case of Grassland converted to Settlement national value of 4.3 tC/ha in Grassland before LUC was used in estimation.

-For the calculation of the annual change in carbon stocks of living biomass in forest land converted to settlements, specific harvest data for these deforestation areas delivered by the Croatian Forests Ltd were used.
+For the calculation of the annual change in carbon stocks of living biomass in Forest land converted to Settlements, specific harvest data for these deforestation areas delivered by the Croatian Forests Ltd. were used.